liujohnj/newb-resources/github-my-first-clone.md

 **Steps:**
-- On your local machine *that already has git installed on it*, from a terminal window inside Visual Studio Code or any terminal window (e.g., PowerShell), create a project folder that will contain all the files you want to download, e.g., C:\Users\John\projects\my-project.
+- On your local machine *that already has git installed on it*, from a terminal window inside Visual Studio Code or any terminal window (e.g., PowerShell), create a project folder that will contain all the files you want to download, e.g., C:\Users\myName\projects\my-project.
 `> mkdir C:\Users\myName\projects\my-project`
 - Change directories into this new folder.
 `> cd C:\Users\myName\projects\my-project`